WordPress/performance/docs/Github-workflow.md

 If you’re interested in working on an issue, it's helpful to  notify the POC for the issue’s focus area by tagging them on the issue and/or notifying them in the [weekly performance chat](https://make.wordpress.org/core/tag/performance/) so that everyone is aware that someone is working on it and effort is not duplicated.
 For an updated list of POCs, please [see the `CODEOWNERS` file](https://github.com/WordPress/performance/blob/trunk/.github/CODEOWNERS).

 When you’re ready to begin work on an issue:
 - Assign it to yourself – Depending on your permissions levels, you may not be able to self-assign an issue.
-Please tag @bethanylang on an issue if you need assistance with permissions.
+Please tag @WordPress/performance-admins on an issue if you need assistance with permissions.
 Please only assign an issue if you plan to work on it within a reasonable time frame, i.e. within the next 2 weeks.
 - Change the Project column to **In Progress**
 - Remove the **Needs Dev** label, if applicable